B.A./B.S. - Secondary Education

 Required Support Courses

-Double Major Secondary Education and Theatre (K-12)
+Double Major Secondary Education and Theatre (EC-12)

 Required Courses in Theatre